 The foreskin needs to be gently retracted to ensure it is cleaned underneath.
 If this isn’t done, then smegma can build up and bacteria can breed.
 The result could be the redness and swelling we have mentioned, called balanitis (source).

-In infants, the foreskin often cannot retract and you should simply clean it with soap and water.
+In infants, the foreskin cannot and should not retract and you should simply clean it with soap and water.
 Don’t be tempted to try to clean underneath with cotton swabs.
 You can cause significant issues by retracting it too early.
 More than 90% of children can retract their foreskins by age 5 years old, but you should never force it.
 The foreskin should retract by puberty (source).

 As your child gets older, the foreskin becomes detached from the glans and can be retracted gently.
 You will need to teach your little one how to clean it properly (source).